Optical Fiber Preparation

 What is a FSPK or a protective sleeve?
 This is a disposable composite heat shrink sleeve that protects the splice.

 They are sold in tens and hundreds of pieces, often come with FO splice closures/ODFs, and are inexpensive.
 The abbreviation stands for Fusion Splice Protection Kit.
 It consists of 3 parts: a tube of readily fusible plastic inside, a plastic tube with shrink properties outside and between them iron wire for rigidity.
-The FSPK is put on one of the fibers to be fused (prior to fusion); when fibers are successfully fused, it is pushed to the splice site so that to completely hide the glass, and a slightly stretched fiber is put into the fusion splicer oven for about 20-40 seconds.
+The protective sleeves are put on one of the fibers to be fused (prior to fusion); when fibers are successfully fused, it is pushed to the splice site so that to completely hide the glass, and a slightly stretched fiber is put into the fusion splicer oven for about 20-40 seconds.
 In the oven, the inner plastic melts wrapping the fused fibers, and the outer plastic is heat shrunk.

 FSPK (and, accordingly, optical cable organizers) come in different standards.

 In the past, FSPK-60 were most often encountered; they are widely used even now.
 At present, FO splice closures / ODFs with cable organizers designed for FSPK-40 or FSPK-45 are most popular.
 Such FSPKs are better: they require less time to shrink and take up less space in the cable organizer.

 If the cable organizer is designed for FSPK-60, you can still put FSPK-40 there, but sleeves will hang out and you will need to fix them with the tape.
 With the cable organizer designed for FSPK-40 / FSPK-45, you can still cram FSPK-60, but this is fraught with the following consequences: